ActiveNick/BotFrameworkTestClient/README.md

-# MakerShowBotTestClient
+# BotFrameworkTestClient
 Sample UWP project in C# for Windows 10 to test Direct Line calls to communicate with any bot created with the [Microsoft Bot Framework](https://dev.botframework.com).
-Updated to support the [Direct Line API v3.0](https://docs.botframework.com/en-us/restapi/directline3/).
+Updated to support the [Direct Line API v3.0](https://docs.botframework.com/en-us/restapi/directline3/). has been tested with bots running both Bot Framework v3 and v4.

 ## Related Projects
 - [The Maker Show Bot](https://github.com/ActiveNick/TheMakerShowBot): This bot helps you get started as a maker by recommending online resources about project ideas, where to buy hardware boards, sensors and other parts, and more.
 This bot also recommends specific episodes of [The Maker Show](http://themakershow.io) to watch based on your interests.